nzumenz/zumi/README.md

 #Hello
-+New in creating and using repository.
++ New in creating and using repository.
-+Thanks to coursera course of data science
++ Thanks to coursera course of data science